frederic-perez/AmE-dictionary/data/idioms.md

 __security blanket__ :dart: That which gives one a feeling of comfort, confidence, and safety.
 An allusion to the common practice of children to carry around blankets or stuffed animals to give them a feeling of safety. _His beard had long been his form of security blanket—something he could hide behind, something he could change at will, something he could fiddle with when he felt nervous or uncomfortable._
 __see eye to eye__ :three: To concur, agree.
 To agree (with someone); to share the same position or opinion (as someone else). _Chester and I see eye to eye._
 __see for (oneself)__
-__see red__ :three: To become very angry.
-To fall into a state of extreme anger, excitement, or competitive arousal, such as might cloud one’s judgement or senses. _He’s generally not a confrontational person, but you’d better get out of his way when he sees red!_
+__see red__ :four: To become very angry.
+To fall into a state of extreme anger, excitement, or competitive arousal, such as might cloud one’s judgement or senses. _He’s generally not a confrontational person, but you’d better get out of his way when he sees red!_ _I see red when anyone disrespects my wife._
 __see somebody/something for what they are/it is__ Realize that somebody/something is not as good, pleasant, etc. as they seem/it seems: _I used to really like him, but now I can see him for what he really is — selfish and arrogant!_
+__see the light of day__
 __see-and-be-seen__ To be noticed by others or to attract attention, especially in social situations.
 It often implies seeking the attention of important or influential people in order to advance one’s own interests or status.
 This phrase can also refer to the practice of observing and being observed in social environments, such as trendy nightclubs, where being seen is valued for its own sake. _See-and-be-seen restaurant._
 __seed corn__ :dart: If someone talks about _seed corn_, they mean resources or people that will produce benefits in the future rather than immediately. _Investment in the industry, the seed corn of future output, has fallen by 75 percent._ Note: If people _eat their seed corn_, they use up their valuable resources, and this will prevent them from being able to do things in the future. _A society that’s unwilling to invest in its future is a society that’s living off capital.
 It’s eating its seed corn._ Note: A farmer’s seed corn is the grain that is used for planting rather than being sold or eaten.
 __seeing is believing__